mnberthe/aws-solutions-architect-associate-notes/README.md

 __Volume Gateway__

-- Block storage using iSCSI protocol backed by S3
+- Block storage using iSCSI(Internet Small Computer System Interface ) protocol backed by S3
 - Backed by __EBS snapshots__ which can help restore on-premises volumes
 - Two kinds of volumes:
+  - __Cached volumes__:
+    - You store your data in S3 and __retain a copy of frequently accessed data subsets locally__
-  - __Cached volumes__: low latency access to most recent data
+    - Low latency access to most recent data
+  - __Stored volumes__:
+    - you store the entire set of volume data on premise and store periodic point in time backup(snapshots) in S3
-  - __Stored volumes__: entire dataset is on premise, scheduled backups to S3
+    - Low-latency access to your entire dataset

   ![image](https://user-images.githubusercontent.com/35028407/226277537-507618d3-46af-4567-933a-aaa1981cba97.png)

 __Tape Gateway__